phiroict/terraform-azure-aro/README.md

 `# terraform plan`

+Apply to the infra

+`# terraform apply`

-After the install, create your private key and use it to access the Bastion host.
+After the install, create your private key and use it to access the Bastion host which was created in the terraform apply.

 # Configure Bastion host: